Skip to Content

 Organized tour

 There are lots of amazing multi-day tours around New Zealand that aren’t that badly priced considering what’s included!
-Like this 5-Day South Island adventure tour that visits Milford Sound, Queenstown, the Glaciers, rides two of New Zealand’s top-rated scenic rail routes, and more!
-Or this 6-day tour of the South Island that includes the same locations and activities but gives you a bit more free time to go on your own adventures!
+Like this 4-Day South Island tour that visits Milford Sound, Queenstown, the Glaciers, and more!
+Or this 5-Day South Island adventure tour that includes the same locations and activities but gives you a bit more free time to go on your own adventures!
+Plus it includes two rides of New Zealand’s top-rated scenic rail routes!

 There are so many different lengths and styles of tours offered for the South Island.
 You can view some of the most popular tours here!